Tips For Successful Freeze Drying

 Monitoring the rate of ice sublimation is an important indicator of the progress of freeze drying.
 This can be done by regularly weighing the samples during the drying process and tracking the weight loss.
 The rate of weight loss indicates the rate at which the ice is being removed from the samples.
 Recording this data helps to ensure that the drying process is proceeding at the expected pace.

-Also read: Freeze Drying For Floral Preservation
+Also read: How Does Freeze Drying Work?

 Recording Pressure and Vacuum Levels